-The digital marketing world is always expanding and moving forward.
-This is partly because it’s a creative world in which people are still coming up with new ideas to support their businesses.
+The digital marketing world is continually expanding and moving forward.
+This is partly because it’s a creative world where people are still coming up with new ideas to support their businesses.
 But it’s also because changes in technology and internet usage habits often lead to new strategies.
-Whatever the cause, though, digital marketing is a type of work that is always evolving.
+Whatever the cause, though, digital marketing is a type of work that is constantly evolving.

 Below are six trends in digital marketing practices that are particularly relevant in 2020.